The Best Money Belts to Hide Money, Credit Cards, and Passports

 Tips for Wearing a Money Belt:

 - If you wear your shirt un-tucked, be aware that a professional pickpocket could bump into you in a crowd, lift your shirt, cut the rear strap, and flee with the belt in a matter of seconds.
 An embedded steel cable in the waistband makes this type of theft impossible.
 Alternately keeping the money belt strap tucked below the waistband of your pants protects from this type theft too.

-Hidden Wallet – Belt Loop Wallet
+Best Hidden Wallet – Belt Loop Wallet

-This style is a single pouch which hangs inside your pants from your belt or belt loop.
+This style of money belt is a single pouch that hangs inside your pants from your belt or belt loop.
 It is usually made out of nylon or cotton and has one or two zippered compartments.
 It is very easy to slide out and tuck back in.
 This is an extremely secure way to carry cash and cards since it attached to your belt.
 Some designs are large enough to hold your passport, money, and a credit card.
 Many designs offer two different colored belt loops (black and brown) to blend in with your belt, so it is not so obvious that you have a belt secured wallet.
 A popular design is this belt loop wallet because it is completely hidden with zippered compartments to secure contents.

-All About Neck Wallets
+All About Neck Wallets – Money Belt Alternative

 Travelers have relied on neck wallets, often referred to as a security neck pouch or neck safe for years.
 They are one of the most common and secure types of money pouches and are highly recommended by experienced travelers.
 Quality neck pouches are made with soft moisture-wicking fabric for comfort.